 9. Porridge and oatmeal

 This is an old favorite, for reason.
 Admittedly, it uses grains, which can be heavily refined.
-Stick with whole grain to enjoy all the goodness of a cereal that won’t have been heavily processed, complete with fibers, proteins, vitamins and all.
+So stick with whole grain to enjoy all the goodness of a cereal that won’t have been heavily processed, complete with fibers, proteins, vitamins and all.

 Don’t limit yourself to oats, try a few other grains if you feel like it.
 Millet and quinoa come unprocessed and are a good source of protein, for example.